wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-glendale-tustnes1kf.md

   Our client, a reputable company based in Glendale, CA, is seeking a highly motivated and experienced Channel Sales Manager.
-This position offers an exciting opportunity to build and manage reseller partnerships in a dynamic and fast-paced environment.
-The successful candidate will have a strong focus on recruiting, enabling, and growing a network of value-added resellers and system integrators.
+This position offers an exciting opportunity to build and manage reseller partnerships in a dynamic and fastpaced environment.
+The successful candidate will have a strong focus on recruiting, enabling, and growing a network of valueadded resellers and system integrators.
 Glendale is conveniently located near several thriving cities including Burbank, Pasadena, and Los Ang...
 location: 'Glendale, CA'